 15 ( for

-When using delta metrics, you can choose between displaying that metric as a
+When using counter metrics (delta or cumulative), you can choose between displaying that metric as a

 rate when you create your chart.